Anup-Deshmukh/Unsupervised-Chunking/README.md

 ## Data preparation (CONLL)

-All the experiements and results in this repository are done on the CoNLL-2000 dataset.
-Please refer to the code inside data_conll for all the processed files and the original conll data files.
+All the experiements in this repository are done on the CoNLL-2000 dataset.
+Please refer to the code inside data_conll for both processed and original dataset files.

 ## Files

-All the output files ready for conll eval script are given in the output_chunks directory.
-The reported results on the test set for CPCFG, LM and HRNN can be replicated by running ***eval_conll2000_updated.pl*** (updated official perl eval script which only prints overall phrase level F1 and tag level accuracy)
+All the output files ready for conll eval script are provided in the output_chunks directory.
+The reported results on the test set for CPCFG, LM and HRNN can be replicated by running ***eval_conll2000_updated.pl*** on these files (updated official perl eval script which only prints overall phrase level F1 and tag level accuracy)

 Langugae model for unsupervised chunking
 - **run.py** to extract the features from different layers and different attention heads
-- **evaluate_distances.py** to evaluate the distances obtained from run.py and create a file ready for evaluation script
+- **evaluate_distances.py** to evaluate the distances obtained from run.py and create a file ready for the evaluation script
 - **evaluate_heuristics.py** to evaluate maximal left branching, maximal right branching heuristics on top of LM parser

 Hierarchical RNN for unsupervised chunking
-- **model4_hrnn.py**
+- **model4_hrnn.py** to train the student HRNN model
-- **test_model4_hrnn.py**
+- **test_model4_hrnn.py** to test the HRNN model and create a file ready for the evaluation script

 ## How to run the code?